Summertime Blues: Music video

 The video was directed by Michael Salomon and was released in June 1994.
 Considered by Jackson as the "sequel" to his "Chattahoochee" video a year earlier, it was also the only video of his that Salomon directed.
 It begins with a shot of him water-skiing (which ends the "Chattahoochee" video) before transitioning to him and a band performing the song while seated in the bed of a pickup.
 Many 4-wheelers, ATVs and a limo full of middle-aged farmers are seen riding through the mud and getting stuck.
 Jackson, in a plain white t-shirt, is seen riding around in the mud in his pickup before getting out and walking in between many people fighting in the mud.
 However, he stays stainless until the very end, where he only gets one small spot of mud on the left side of his shirt before finally joining in the tussle.
 It ends with Jackson posing as a scarecrow.

 Chart positions

 "Summertime Blues" debuted at number 53 on the US Billboard Hot Country Singles & Tracks for the week of June 18, 1994.

 Year-end charts

-Johnny Hallyday version

-The song was covered in French by Johnny Hallyday.
-His version (titled "La Fille de l'été dernier") was released in 1975 and spent one week at no. 1 on the singles sales chart in France (from May 10 to 16, 1975).